qpython-android/edu.qpython.org/course/source/qpython-quick-start/terminal-howto.rst

 * open additional terminals by tapping the plus button and usedrop-down list on the upper left corner to switch between terminals.
 * To close the console just tap the close button.

-Besides the above behaviors, by long clicking the window, you could complete the complex operations like select text, copy all, paste, send control key, send fn key from the popup menu.
+Besides the above behaviors, by long clicking on the terminal window, you could complete the complex operations like select text, copy all, paste, send control key, send fn key from the popup menu.

 .. image:: http://edu.qpython.org/static/terminal-menu.png
     :alt: QPython - Terminal popup menu